-The Journal of Family Strengths (JFS), formerly Family Preservation Journal, is an open-access, peer-reviewed online journal produced by the CHILDREN AT RISK Institute in partnership with the Center for Family Strengths at the University of Houston-Downtown and the Houston Academy of Medicine-Texas Medical Center Library.
-The Journal is lead by Co-Editors-in-Chief Alvin Sallee, ACSW, LISW, Angelo Giardino, M.D., Ph.D., MPH, and Robert Sanborn, Ed.D. and an Editorial Board comprised of senior-level academics with expertise in family strengthening.
+The Journal of Family Strengths (JFS), formerly Family Preservation Journal, is an open access, peer-reviewed online journal produced by the CHILDREN AT RISK Institute in partnership with the University of Houston-Downtown and the Houston Academy of Medicine-Texas Medical Center Library.
+The Journal is lead by Co-Editors-in-Chief Angelo Giardino, MD, PhD, MPH, Robert Sanborn, EdD, William V. Flores, PhD, and E. Christopher Lloyd, PhD, LCSW as well as an Editorial Board comprised of senior-level academics with expertise in family strengthening.

 Journal of Family Strengths is devoted to presenting theoretical, policy, practice, and evaluation articles on the strengths perspective in family-centered practice to improve services that promote and sustain family systems.